aiken-lang/aiken/book/src/comparisons.md

 ### Helios

 Helios is also a brand new language.
-One notable implementation difference is that it's compiler is written in a [single javascript file](https://github.com/Hyperion-BT/Helios/blob/main/helios.js).
+One notable implementation difference is that it's compiler is written in a [single javascript file without dependencies](https://github.com/Hyperion-BT/Helios/blob/main/helios.js).
 According to the creator, the intention of that was to make the compiler implementation easier to audit.

-As a language, Helios is also purely functional but **does not** have type inference.
-According to the creator, this is to make contracts easier to audit.
+As a language, Helios is also purely functional but has limited have type inference.
 It also supports custom types similar to records and enums.

 Another interesting thing is that because the compiler is a single javascript file it's pretty easy to use Helios from within a javascript project.